ryanwhowe/websocket-workshop/README.md

 execute the cURL command above to send the message to be published - if everything works this should show up in the user's browser console.

-## 7. Experiments with WebRTC

-In this section we will cover:

-* Principles of WebRTC
-* Basic connection establishment
-* How websockets can be used to facilitate WebRTC connections
-* Tools & pitfalls for WebRTC development

-### Lesson 7 Practical - Serverless WebRTC

-Visit `http://localhost:8081/7/` in a browser.
-The instructions for how to continue are on that page.
-You will need to pair up, choose a character and follow the instructions to try and establish a "serverless" WebRTC connection.
-In actual fact we are using a server because during the workshop it's hard to know how to accurately move a long and complex string between two devices!

 ## References

 There's a growing wealth of information online to help learn about real time web applications.